mukhal/mukhal.github.io/_posts/2019-8-11-Issues-With-Transfer-Learning-in-NLP.md

 ### Difficult Reproducibility
-Reproducibility is a already becoming a problem in machine learning research. [(Dacrema et. al)](https://arxiv.org/pdf/1907.06902) analyzed 18 different proposed Neural-based Recommendation Systems and *found that only 7 of them were reproducible with reasonable effort*.
+Reproducibility is a already becoming a problem in machine learning research.
+For example, [(Dacrema et. al)](https://arxiv.org/pdf/1907.06902) analyzed 18 different proposed Neural-based Recommendation Systems and *found that only 7 of them were reproducible with reasonable effort*.
 Generally speaking, to be able to use or build upon a particular research idea, it's imperative for that idea to be easily reproducible.
 With the substantial computational resources needed to train these huge NLP models and reproduce their results, small tech companies, startups, research labs and independent researchers will not be able to compete.

 ### Leaderboards Are No Longer Enough